geraldmc/geraldmc.github.io/_posts/2016-07-13-luigi-in-orbit.md

   --lon -90.920771
   {% endhighlight %}

 The output of above is a JSON response which can be stored as `out.json` on the local file system.
-Next we parse the file and pull out only those elements that are of interest.
+Next we parse the file and pull out those elements that are of interest.

 <script src="https://gist.github.com/geraldmc/71606541f4e2983d562d353321080a13.js"></script>